-The total revaluation adjustment amounted to EUR (169) million, and was mainly due to the application of different discount rates, and the application of shorter contract boundaries under Solvency II.
+The total revaluation adjustment amounted to EUR (181) million, and was mainly due to the application of different discount rates, and the application of shorter contract boundaries under Solvency II.

-D.2.2 Technical provisions - life (excluding index-linked and unit-linked contracts)

-De-recognition of the IFRS value of D&A entities and change in approach for joint ventures
+D.2.2 Technical provisions - life (excluding index-linked and unit-linked contracts) De-recognition of the IFRS-EU value of D&A entities and change in approach for joint ventures

-The de-recognition of the IFRS value of legal entities outside of the European Economic Area, Non-regulated entities, Other Financial Sector entities and consolidation of joint ventures under Solvency II (instead of associates under IFRS) generates an aggregation difference of EUR (82,752) million.
+The de-recognition of the IFRS-EU value of Deduction and Aggregation (D&A) entities, Other Financial Sector (OFS) entities and IFRS-SII presentational differences of joint ventures under Solvency II (instead of associate under IFRS-EU) generates an aggregation difference of EUR (87,870) million.